BibekBhusal0/bufstack.nvim/README.md

 ### Motivation
 I want to cycle between a few buffers which I constantly edit/visit, but I don't want to actively maintain the tracked buffer list.
 Harpoon-likes are too involving to use, while `bp`/`bn` requires too many invocations to find the correct buffer.
-So `buftrack.nvim` serves as a middle ground, heuristically maintaining the tracked buffer list.
+So `buftrack.nvim` serves as a middle ground by tracking buffers heuristically.

 ## Installation
 ### lazy.nvim